Tony Romo tosses TD pass, Cowboys lose 27-13 to Eagles

+PHILADELPHIA (AP) -- Tony Romo shrugged off a successful cameo like it was no big deal.

-PHILADELPHIA (AP) -- Tony Romo threw his first touchdown pass in nearly 14 months and the playoff-bound Dallas Cowboys played it safe in a 27-13 loss to the Philadelphia Eagles on Sunday.
+Romo threw his first touchdown pass in nearly 14 months and the playoff-bound Dallas Cowboys played it safe in a 27-13 loss to the Philadelphia Eagles on Sunday.

+''You expect to go out there and do something well,'' Romo said. ''It felt normal.''

 The Cowboys (13-3) locked up the No. 1 seed and home-field advantage throughout the NFC playoffs when the Eagles (7-9) beat the Giants on Dec.
 22. So Dak Prescott played only two series and Ezekiel Elliott watched from the sideline.